Skip to content

 • Generating audio signals

-In the KNEO Pi platform, GPIO pins(phyical pin 32, 33) are configured to function as PWM outputs.
+In the KNEO Pi platform, GPIO pins(phyical pin-32 and pin-33) are configured to function as PWM outputs.

 Basic Concepts of PWM